RBGKew/Reconciliation-and-Matching-Framework/matchconf/readme.md

 The necessary addition here is the WiredTransformer.
-This is due to the fact that a configuration can have 0:n transformers assigned without being wired, also, a wire can have 0:n source-transformers and 0:n lookup-transformers.
+This is due to the fact that a configuration can have 0:n transformers assigned without being wired, also, a wire can have 0:n query-transformers and 0:n authority-transformers.

 The sandbox paradigm is not the case for Dictionaries, as they are meant to be re-usable by all configurations.